evanbattaglia/tabry/LANGUAGE_REFERENCE.md

 * `opts file`.
 This uses the shell's file completion to give a list of files.
 * `opts dir`.
 This uses the shell's directory completion to give a list of directories.
+* `opts delegate` delegates to another completion.
+As of Sept 2024 this is currently experimental and only supported for in the Rust tabry-rs completion engine and only for bash/zsh, and may not work fot work for all commands.
+For example, `opts delegate "docker compose"` will add the options for `docker compose` to the completion options for your command (only one argument).

-Note that options are only used for tab-completion; they are not validated when running a CLI built on the Tabry CLI gem.
+Note that options are only used for tab-completion; they are not validated when running a CLI built on the Tabry CLI ruby gem.

 # Optional args and Varargs (opt arg, varargs, opt varargs)
 You can define optional arguments by putting `opt` before `arg`.
 If you do not